clvoloshin/COBS/README.md

  "models": {
         "FQE": {
-            "model": "defaultCNN",        # What model to fit FQE with "convergence_epsilon": 1e-4,  # When to stop iterations "max_epochs": 100,            # Max number of fitting iterations "batch_size": 32,             # Minibatch size
+            "model": "defaultCNN",        # What model to fit FQE with
+                                          #  Note: To add your own, see later in the README.md
+            "convergence_epsilon": 1e-4,  # When to stop iterations
+            "max_epochs": 100,            # Max number of fitting iterations
+            "batch_size": 32,             # Minibatch size